Lovis Corinth: Career

 In 1891, Corinth returned to Munich, but in 1892 he abandoned the Munich Academy and joined the Munich Secession.
-In 1894 he joined the Free Association, and in 1899 he participated in an exhibition organized by the Berlin Secession.
+In 1894, he joined the Free Association, and in 1899 he participated in an exhibition organized by the Berlin Secession.
 These nine years in Munich were not his most productive, and he was perhaps better known for his ability to drink large amounts of red wine and champagne.

 Corinth moved to Berlin in 1900, and had a one-man exhibition at a gallery owned by Paul Cassirer.
 In 1902 at the age of 43, he opened a school of painting for women and married his first student, Charlotte Berend, some 20 years his junior.
 Charlotte was his youthful muse, his spiritual partner, and the mother of his two children.
 She had a profound influence on him, and family life became a major theme in his art.
 Another of his students was Doramaria Purschian.

 He published numerous essays on art history, and in 1908 published Das Erlernen der Malerei ("On Learning to Paint").

 In December 1911, he suffered a stroke, and was partially paralyzed on his left side.
-Thereafter he walked with a limp, and his hands displayed a chronic tremor.
+Thereafter, he walked with a limp, and his hands displayed a chronic tremor.
 With the help of his wife, within a year he was painting again with his right hand.
 His disability inspired in the artist an intense interest in the simple, intimate things of daily life.
 In the summer of 1919, for example, he produced a cycle of casual etchings of his family in their country home.
 It was also at this time that landscapes became a significant part of his oeuvre.
 These landscapes were set at the Walchensee, a lake in the Bavarian Alps where Corinth owned a house.
 Their lively picturing, in bright colors, tempt many to consider the Walchensee series as his best work.

 He painted numerous self-portraits, and made a habit of painting one every year on his birthday as a means of self-examination.
 In many of his self-portraits he assumed guises such as an armored knight (The Victor, 1910), or Samson (The Blinded Samson, 1912).

 Not all of Corinth's works were appreciated in his lifetime: upon learning of his death, Danish critic Georg Brandes wrote in a letter to his secretary that it was Corinth's "punishment for such a wretched portrait of myself".

-From 1915-25, he served as President of the Berlin Secession.
+From 1915 to 1925, he served as President of the Berlin Secession.
 In 1920 an anthology of his art-historical writings was published in Berlin.
-In 1922 his works were exhibited in the Venice Biennale.
+In 1922, his works were exhibited in the Venice Biennale.
 On 15 March 1921 Corinth received an honorary doctorate from the University of Königsberg.
 In 1925, he traveled to the Netherlands to view the works of his favorite Dutch masters.
 He caught pneumonia and died in Zandvoort.
 He was buried at Stahnsdorf South-Western Cemetery near Berlin.